cityssm/EMILE/README.md

 - **[Lottery Licence Manager](https://github.com/cityssm/lottery-licence-manager)** - An application for managing AGCO's municipal lottery licensing requirements in Ontario.

 [Browse our GitHub account](https://github.com/cityssm/) for more of the City's offerings.

+## Trademarks

+® GREEN BUTTON is a registered trademark owned by Departments of the U.S. Government.